Pliability and Approximating Max-CSPs: Introduction

 None of these results apply to any $\rCSP(\Gg)$ and $\HOM(\A,-)$ problem, that is, to unbounded alphabets.
 We give the first such example: undirected graphs with $\Omega(n^2)$ edges. \begin{theorem} Let $c>0$ and let $\A$ be a class of graphs with at least $cn^2$ edges.
 Then $\A$ is $\tw$-pliable.
 Consequently, $\HOM(\A,-)$ admits a PTAS. \end{theorem}

 (Note here the graphs in $\A$ are input structures, not just Gaifman graphs of input structures).
-We also show that this cannot be extended to non-graph CSPs: already for the class of tournaments---that is, orientations of complete graphs--- a PTAS is impossible, assuming Gap-ETH (Corollary~\ref{cor:tournamentsAreHard} in Appendix~\ref{sec:hardness}).
+We also show that this cannot be extended to general CSPs: already for the class of tournaments---that is, orientations of complete graphs--- a PTAS is impossible, (cf. Corollary~\ref{cor:tournamentsAreHard} in Section~\ref{sec:hardness}) and indeed, this class is not $\tw$-pliable (cf. Remark~\ref{rem:tournaments}).